Software Service Agreement

 - 4.1 License to Certain Client Intellectual Property.

 - (b) Client grants no other right or license to any Client Intellectual Property to Affiliate by implication, estoppel, or otherwise.
-Affiliate acknowledges that Client owns all right, title, and interest in, to and under the Client's Trademarks and Copyrights and that Affiliate shall not acquire any proprietary rights therein.
-Any use by Affiliate or any Representative of Affiliate of any of Client's Trademarks or Copyrights and all goodwill associated therewith shall inure to the benefit of Client.
+Affiliate acknowledges that Client owns all right, title, and interest in, to and under the Client's Trademarks and copyrights and that Affiliate shall not acquire any proprietary rights therein, including of any Intellectual Property created by the Affiliate on Client's behalf.
+Any use by Affiliate or any Representative of Affiliate of any of Client's Trademarks or copyrights and all goodwill associated therewith shall inure to the benefit of Client.

 5.1 Fees and Expenses.